tyson-swetnam/new-website/docs/previous_projects.md

 :material-compass-rose: :material-math-compass: :material-map-clock: :material-map-marker-path: :material-language-r:

-In 2016, in collaboration with the Arizona Game and Fish Department, and the Universidad Nacional Autónoma de México (UNAM) I was involved in the planning and mapping of potential recovery areas for the critically endangeder Mexican Wolf.
+In 2016, in collaboration with the Arizona Game and Fish Department, and the Universidad Nacional Autónoma de México (UNAM) I was involved in the planning and mapping of potential recovery areas for the critically endangered Mexican Wolf.
 Our work is published in the [US Fish and Wildlife Service 2017 Species Recovery Plan Draft Report :fontawesome-solid-file-pdf:](https://www.fws.gov/southwest/es/mexicanwolf/pdf/20170622_DftBioReport_Appendices.pdf), and by work by my Mexican colleages at UNAM in 2021.

 ## Remote Sensing on the Walnut Gulch & Santa Rita Experimental Range